zdnscloud/k8s-knowledge-share/api-server/apiserver.md

   * GroupVersionKind(GVK) is related to GVR. the process of mapping a GVK to a GVR is called
     a REST mapping
   * use kubectl to access the url, *kubectl get --raw /api/v1/nodes/master*
+  * use kubectl api-resources to list all the resources

+5. Category
+  * Resource can be part of categories
+  * The most common use is the all category as in kubectl get all

 # Request processing
 ![""](api-server-request-process.png)